 Gambling research and studies tend to reference groups that experience high rates of gambling harm, or are at higher risk.
 Sasha Stark PhD, senior researcher for Canada’s influential Responsible Gambling Council and its strategic consultation arm RG Plus, believes that there are two main reasons behind this.

-“Colleagues of mine did a recent review for GambleAware looking at remote interventions for support in gambling harm, and we found that that research didn’t really look at what types of remote supports are most helpful for each groups of people,” says Stark.
+“Colleagues of mine did a recent review for GambleAware looking at remote interventions for support in gambling harm, and we found that that research didn’t really look at what types of remote supports are most helpful for each group of people,” says Stark.
 “I think this tends to happen because of a couple of different things.

 “One is, who’s doing the research?
 Do those people have a lack of awareness of how certain groups may differ from others in terms of their needs and experience?
 Also methodological issues, in terms of are there enough people to speak to in a certain group that you’re interested in?

-“Some types of methods have a hard time getting enough people, as well of access to populations or groups that are of interest.”
+“Some types of methods have a hard time getting enough people, as well as of access to populations or groups that are of interest.”

 Treating gambling harm as being a shared experience – whereby each affected group feels it the same way – can negatively influence the gambling harm treatment options made available, especially for women.